Technical Notes |

 In most cases, Reflection is able to pass through the firewall with no additional firewall configuration because all communication with the host is initiated (solicited) by Reflection; however, if you are using the following Reflection products, components, or options, you must specifically configure the firewall to permit these connections.

 These applications either open listening ports or communicate with the host on multiple ports.
-For more information about ports used by Reflection, see Technical Note 1787.
+For more information about ports used by Reflection, see KB 7021759.

 The first time you run Reflection X, Reflection FTP Client, or Fast File Transfer, the Windows Security Alert dialog box opens.
 To allow these applications through the firewall, click Unblock (to allow always) or Ask Me Later (to allow only this once).